SmaileXM/Basic-calculator/README.md

 # Basic-calculator
-My first program written in C
+My first program written in C (in Russian)